Gosha-Tejasvi/HPE_CTY_2024_BATCH_2_SANLEY_COLLEGE_OF_ENGINEERING/kubernetes/README.md

 ## Modules

 1. **Create a Kubernetes Cluster**
-   - Learn how to set up a Kubernetes cluster using [tool of choice].
+   - Learn how to set up a Kubernetes cluster .

 2. **Deploy an App**
    - Deploy a containerized application onto your Kubernetes cluster.